Online doctors for quitting smoking: Your virtual lifeline

 How Hola Health can help you

-- Recommend the most suitable cessation product or combination (patches, gum, lozenge, sprays, or prescribed medicines) tailored to your individual needs.
+- Assess your suitability for the most suitable cessation product or combination (patches, gum, lozenge, sprays, or prescribed medicines) tailored to your individual needs.

 - Offer behavioural support through telehealth, including quit planning, withdrawal management, and progress monitoring.